Srcsm/BGSoftware-Wiki/superiorskyblock/island-settings/README.md

 }
 ```

-<u>Please note</u>: PluginInitializeEvent is called in the onEnable() method of SuperiorSkyblock.
+!> PluginInitializeEvent is called in the onEnable() method of SuperiorSkyblock.
 Therefore, you must have your plugin enabling<br>
 before SuperiorSkyblock, which can be done by adding "SuperiorSkyblock2" as a depend/softdepend plugin.<br>

 After registering the custom flag, we can simply implement the restirction for swimming!<br>